exonum/exonum-doc/src/advanced/consensus/consensus.md

 - On the precommit stage validators apply transactions to the current blockchain state
-- On the commit stage validators ensure that they achieved the same state after addition of new transactions
+- On the commit stage validators ensure that they achieved the same state after applying the transactions in the proposal

-If the Byzantine node sends out proposals with different transaction order to different nodes, the nodes do not spend time checking the order and applying transactions in the prevote stage.
-A different transaction order will be detected when comparing block_hash received in the prevote messages from other nodes and block_hash received in the proposal message.
+If the Byzantine validator sends out proposals with a different transaction order to different validators, the validators do not need to spend time checking the order and applying transactions on the prevote stage.
+A different transaction order will be detected when comparing `block_hash` received in the prevote messages from other validators and `block_hash` received in the proposal message.

-So, this split of work helps reduce the negative impact of byzantine nodes on the overall system performance.
+Thus, the split of work helps reduce the negative impact of Byzantine nodes on the overall system performance.

 ### Requests Algorithm